pavithra513/customer_behavior_analysis/README.md

 # customer_behavior_analysis
 Data analytics project showcasing customer behavior analysis using python ,sql and PowerBI Data Analytics Project

- The datase tOverview
+ The dataset Overview
        This project demonstrates an end-to-end data analytics workflow, including data loading, exploratory data analysis (EDA), data cleaning, SQL-based analysis, and dashboard visualization.
 The goal is to extract meaningful insights from raw data and present them in a clear, business-friendly format.

    Dataset used in this project contains structured data suitable for analysis.
 * It includes multiple features such as numerical and categorical variables.